-The Compensation Committee retained Towers Perrin directly, supervised all work assignments performed by them, and reviewed and approved all work invoices received from them for payment.
-In conducting its review, Towers Perrin was at times required to work with our management in order to obtain compensation information and data to perform its tasks.
-Other than as described above, Towers Perrin was not asked to perform any other services for us.
-The Compensation Committee intends to periodically retain a nationally recognized independent compensation consulting firm in order to conduct updated reviews of our named executive officer compensation.
-The Compensation Committee has not engaged a compensation consultant since 2004 and no fees have been paid to a compensation consultant in the last year.
+The Compensation Committee retained Pay Governance directly, supervised all work assignments performed by them, and reviewed and approved all work invoices received from them for payment.
+Pay Governance met directly with the Compensation Committee and reported directly to the Chairman of the Compensation Committee.
+In conducting its review, Pay Governance was at times required to work with our management in order to obtain compensation information and data to perform its tasks.
+Other than as described above, Pay Governance was not asked to perform any other services for us.
+The Compensation Committee paid Pay Governance a total of \$51,995 in 2012 related to its executive compensation analysis for GEO.